jpovey/terraform-provider-azurerm-development/readme.md

 # Terraform Provider Development

-Use this project to help develop, run and test terraform providers using windows with the help of docker.
+Use this project to help develop, run and test the azure terraform provider using windows with the help of docker.

 General Requirements
 ------------
 -	[Docker](https://docs.docker.com/install/)

 # Setup
-Clone your required terraform provider module into a folder called `providers` in the root of this project. e.g. [terraform-provider-azurerm](https://github.com/terraform-providers/terraform-provider-azurerm)
+Clone the [terraform-provider-azurerm](https://github.com/terraform-providers/terraform-provider-azurerm) repository into the `provider` folder in the root of this project.

-You can import multiple providers to test & develop side by side if required.

 ```
 terraform-provider-development
 ├── go.ps1
 ├── dockerfile
-├── providers
+├── provider
 │   ├── terraform-provider-azurerm
-│   ├── terraform-provider-aws
 ```

 # Run